Master of Arts in Teaching Mathematics (M.A.T.) (36 cr)

 If you have a Bachelor’s degree in Mathematics, and would like to earn a teaching license, Track 1 of our M.A.T. offers a combination of 18 credit hours of Mathematics, followed by a year-long, intense teacher preparation program.
 This part of the program coincides with the Transition to Teaching program at IU East.
 The first part of the program (18 credits in Mathematics) may be completed online, but the Transition to Teaching program must be completed on-site.
 This part of the program includes intensive internships.

 Track 2 - Professional Development for Teachers

-Track 2: If you already have a teaching license, you may use the M.A.T. for the purpose of professional development.
-This track consists of an 18 credit hour core in Mathematics, and 18 credit hours of electives, which may be either in Education or in Mathematics.
-All portions of this program may be completed online.
+If you already have a teaching license, you may use the M.A.T. for the purpose of professional development.
+This track consists of an 18 credit hour core in Mathematics, and 18 credit hours of electives, at least half of which should be in Mathematics.
+The other half may be in Education.

 Please review the application procedure for the program.